CamFarrugia/Data-Mining-and-Machine-Learning/README.md

 Project 1 uses the datasets Health and Real Estate.

-Project 2 we were given a set of data that we knew nothing about and had to see if had high prediction power based on the varibles using Logistic Regression, LDA, QDA and KNN.
+Project 2 we were given a set of data that we knew nothing about and had to see if it had high prediction power based on the varibles using Logistic Regression, LDA, QDA and KNN.

 Project 2 uses the dataset classif1.